Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 ---
 #### Keywords
 #### Questions
-1. How do psychologists study
-the degree to which development is an interaction of hereditary and environmental factors?
+1. How do psychologists study the degree to which development is an interaction of hereditary and environmental factors?`Twin research and Research on animals with similar genetic makeup`
-1. What is nature-nurture issue ?
+2. What is nature-nurture issue ?`Level of influence in development`
-2. How and to what degree do environment and heredity both produce their effects?
 3. What aspects of development do psychologists agree upon ? `436` Limitations and Benefits
 4. What appraoches do Developmental psychologists use  to determine the relative influence of genetic and environmental factors on behavior ? `437`
 5. What is Cross-sectional research and Longitudinal research ?
-What are the draw backs in longitudinal research ?
+What are the draw backs in longitudinal research ?`437`
-6. Issue with longitutal research ?
+6. Issue with longitutal research ?`438`
-7. What is sequential research ?
+7. What is sequential research ?  `438`
 ---
 #### Summary
 ---